Jack-Sim/note_keeper/README.md

 ### Additional Features:
 - [ ] An initial setup to create the overall notes folder if it does not exist
 - [ ] Display all notes and subfolders in the main Notes folder
+- [ ] Change the text editor from default to user specified editor